• Skip to primary navigation

 Planting Seeds Indoors

-Weeks 1-3: Planting Onions and Lettuce Seeds Outdoors (coming soon)
+Weeks 1-3: Planting Onions and Lettuce Seeds Outdoors

-Weeks 2-4: Planting Beets and Herb Seeds Outdoors (coming soon)
+Weeks 2-4: Planting Beets Outdoors

 Garden Maintenance (coming soon)